Key Takeaways

 For US-based practices, patient data should stay on US servers.
 Confirm this with the vendor, especially if they're cloud-based.

-One thing clinicians often overlook: HIPAA compliance applies to how you use the software, not just the software itself.
-Using a compliant platform on a shared, unlocked device in a public area still creates risk.
-Your internal policies matter just as much as the vendor's.
+Additionally, One thing a lot of clinicians miss: HIPAA compliance covers how you use the software, not just the software itself.
+Running a fully compliant platform on a shared, unlocked device in a waiting room still creates real risk.
+The vendor's certification doesn't cover your internal workflows — that part's on you.

 Best Dictation Software for Medical Professionals in 2026

-The medical dictation app market has expanded a lot in the last couple years.
-Here's a practical breakdown of the tools getting real clinical use right now.
+The medical dictation app market has grown a lot in the last couple years — and the options have gotten genuinely better.
+Here's a practical breakdown of what's actually getting used in clinical settings right now.

 1. Microsoft Dragon Copilot